 There’s no denying it the holiday destination of Santorini really is the crème de la crème when it comes to Greek Islands.
 Oia village is located on top of a cliff and offers some of the best views in the world, especially at sunset.
 Although Oia is a traditional village with white washed buildings and blue domed churches, its cobbled streets have plenty of tourist shops, bars, and restaurants to take advantage of.

 Symi is located 23 miles north of Rhodes and is reached by ferry or boat.
 As you approach this island you could be fooled into thinking you’re looking at a painted picture given the pastel coloured houses and buildings, until you get closer and realise how stunning this place is.
 And with a lively harbour there is a great choice of cafés and bars which offer a real cosmopolitan feel.

 Navagaio Beach – Zante

-Mykonos oozes postcard appeal with its style and sophistication.
+A Mykonos holiday oozes postcard appeal with its style and sophistication.
 And this small town is fast becoming holiday hotspot among many celebrities, which may have something to do with its great collection of boutique and stylish hotels.
 So, if you prefer a livelier evening we suggest you head to Mykonos Town where you can enjoy the many bars and clubs while doing some serious celebrity spotting.